 These days, it’s not enough for companies to rely on compensation and classic perks to retain their best employees.
 According to a 2020 Deloitte survey, lack of career progress was the biggest factor in encouraging employees to look for new employment.

 It’s easy to see why.
 Employees are more likely to be engaged in their work when they have a sense of purpose and the chance to learn and grow.
-Companies who aren’t intentional about employee development and career growth run the risk of increased turnover and greater difficulty attracting talented workers.
+Companies who aren’t intentional about employee development and career paths run the risk of increased turnover and greater difficulty attracting talented workers.
 If your organization has left career pathing to individual employees, now’s a good time to get actively involved.

 What is Career Pathing?